dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 if there is a new field or new relation add to existing fields or relations. if field is exist then update field.

-return updated object(s) with all field except its references to other object.
+return updated object(s) with all field except its references to other objects.

 Method: PUT